 Homemade Christmas crafts were always a big part of Christmas in Grandma's day.
 Store-bought decorations and Christmas keepsakes were expensive and not as commonplace as they are now.
 Most families made their own using simple items they had at hand.

 As a child, my mother threaded popcorn to make garlands for her family's Christmas tree.
 Ornaments were handmade of crepe paper, and edible cookies were decorated with frosting and hung from the branches with thread.
-After Christmas was over, even the dried tree needles were kept and used to freshen closets and drawers.
+After Christmas, even the dried tree needles were kept and used to freshen closets and drawers.

-A pine needle pillow is an old time Christmas craft idea you can make for yourself when the festivities have ended.
-Mom dried the needles and made a pillow one year, and whenever we saw it, we remembered the fun we had at Christmas.
+A pine needle pillow is an old fashioned Christmas craft idea you can enjoy when the festivities have ended.
+Mom dried the needles from our tree and made a pillow one year, and whenever we saw it, we remembered the fun we had at Christmas.

-the holidays by reviving this vintage craft and make a little Christmas pillow
+the holidays by reviving this vintage Christmas craft and make a little Christmas pillow

 for your family to treasure.
 It's also a great way to recycle your

 Christmas tree.
-Use your rustic Christmas pillows as gifts or for decorating your home for the holidays the old fashioned way.
+Use your rustic Christmas pillows for decorating your home for the holidays the old fashioned way.